LORD BYRON

 Lady 1(sighing and whining): How dreary it is, my Lord, firstly, to have no balconies, and also to have such mucky weather in our usually Arcadian groves

-B: Well said, er, Miss, er -Indeed in Italy I’d have no objection, warm nights are proper for reflection; but here our climate is so rigid, that love itself is rather frigid
+B: Well said, er, Miss, er - in Italy I’d have no objection, warm nights are proper for reflection; but here our climate is so rigid, that love itself is rather frigid

-Chokes, Gasps and Collapsing of the Learnèds - Byron calls for Boatswain and Brandy
+Gasps and collapsing of the Learnèds - Byron calls for Boatswain and brandy

-B: Calm down, good God - I merely concur with that over-esteemed cockney, Shakespeare – he, after all, set the precedent since Juliet first declared her passion in a garden
+B: Good's teeth, ladies! - I merely concur with that over-esteemed cockney, Shakespeare - he, after all, set the precedent since Juliet first declared her passion in a garden

 Lady 2(to B): Oh my Lord!
-The handyman is off tonight - would you care to help me in the leafless shades to sue for window repairs
+The handyman is off tonight (to B) Pray, would you care to help me in the leafless shades to sue for window repairs?

-Lady 1(standing in a fury): It is MY locks which are fondly entwined with his!
-And I KNOW we’re out of putty!
+Lady 1(standing in a fury): It is my locks which are fondly entwined with his!

-B(fuming): I did not come to this execrable kennel for the fun of it.
-I require no assignations, orations, declarations, or protestations!
+B(kicks fire): I did not come to this execrable kennel for the fun of it! - I require no assignations, declarations, or protestations!

 Lady 2: Libations?